What Is Liquid Heroin

 Heroin dependence can affect anyone, even your parent, sibling, coworker, or friend.
 It happens quickly, and often before the person even realizes it.
 The good news is that there is help available, and finding recovery is possible for anyone.

 At Clean Recovery Centers, we understand the grip heroin has on your life right now.
-Our heroin addiction treatment utilizes a unique, three-phase approach to addiction treatment.
+Our recovery for heroin addiction utilizes a unique, three-phase approach to addiction treatment that also has mental health treatment components.
 Our facilities are the only ones in the area that have certified, rapid-resolution therapists at each of our locations.
 Our dedicated staff is here to provide support mentally, physically, and emotionally as you take back your life from opioids and learn to live clean.

 If you or someone you love is in the grips of a heroin use disorder, there are options at your fingertips.
 Clean Recovery Centers strives to provide a family-like atmosphere centered around safety and well-being.
 It is never too late to get clean, live clean, and stay clean.
 Call us today at (888) 330-2532 to schedule an appointment or learn more.